-I recalled when I had arrived in Sabah, Borneo that there had recently been an attack by the terrorist groups from Mindanao around one of the towns I visited along the way, but it did not target any tourists.
+I recalled, when I had arrived in Sabah, Borneo, that there had recently been an attack by terrorist groups from Mindanao around one of the towns I visited along the way, but it did not target any tourists.
 That was last May, and when I found myself in the Philippines in December, with that memory in mind, I took out a map and scanned Mindanao.

 It’s pretty huge.